xreddr/xreddr/README.md

 Projects
 --------

 Look further and you will find:
-- CrawlDir/ A self-taught project using file handling, collection sorting, and user inputs.
+- crawlDir/ A self-taught project using file handling, collection sorting, and user inputs.
+- gitScore/ A file counting project.
 - xreddr.github.io/ A basic web-site that is in a working stage, somewhat of a mess depending on when you check.